nbob31/hangman-game/readme.md

 In a new console tab role the following:
 `python hangman_client/start_hangman_game.py`

-# Runnng the hangman apps with docker-compose
+# Running the hangman apps with docker-compose
 1. Build the hangman_answers image
 ```
 docker-compose up